 The trip we spent a year planning has come and gone already, leaving me wondering: What now?
 What can I take away from these intense three weeks?
 One intention I had for this trip was to create meaningful personal connections, in order to contribute to the larger global web of women.
 On this trip we worked on a small personal level by connecting one-on-one with clients and building relationships with staff members, while also stepping back and putting issues into a larger context by visiting the Killing Fields, and learning about social justice and NGO networks.
 In this blog I am going to focus my gaze on one meaningful interaction with a woman who looks at the health of our global community and works on both a small and large scale to contribute in a meaningful way.

-Recently Sokha has been organizing a support group for women in her local community to help educat them about how to build their own careers so they can be financially independent.
+Recently Sokha has been organizing a support group for women in her local community to help educate them about how to build their own careers so they can be financially independent.
 When Sokha talked about the women’s group she sighed and looked tired, explaining her frustration with the group.
 Often the women didn’t show up offering excuses about making dinner, cleaning, and feeling rundown and tired.
 Sokha knows these challenges are real and exhausting, but she explained that she has them also and is still able to show up.
 Sokha is able to see the bigger picture in her life and in the lives of women around her.
 She also sees the cycle they are caught in, and that she can only do so much.
-These woman have to join her in the work in order to make their community a better place.
+Seiyon discuses the traditional gender roles in Cambodia and who they are changing in her blog.
+These women have to join her in the work in order to make their community a better place.

 Sokha has built a strong support system around her at Soria Moria and she is working to extend that support system globally.
 She has helped build an exchange program with Quality Hotel Expo in Norway called the Cambodia-Norway Exchange for Sustainable Tourism.
 Two employees from Soria Moria will change places for a year with two employees from Quality Hotels.
 The program’s goals are for the employees to experience and learn about other cultures in the hope of developing the employee’s global justice leadership skills.
 This program that Sokha helped create looks at social justice on a global level.